-system of a Member.
-Examples of such impact can be seen through the minimum standards set out in TRIPS, the requirement to establish certain authorities, border controls measures and domestic enforcement mechanisms, including judicial review and even criminal liability for certain IPR offences.
-Unsurprisingly, the implementation costs of TRIPS for most developing countries have been considerable, in terms of both monetary and intellectual resources.
-This is true even of countries which had a fairly advanced IPR framework prior to the implementation of TRIPS, but even more so for developing countries that had not fully established a domestic IPR framework prior to TRIPS.
-It is therefore no exaggeration to state that for most, if not all, LDC Members of the WTO, effective implementation and operation of TRIPS was not possible in the decade following its creation.
+The TRIPS Agreement is unprecedented insofar as it was the first WTO covered agreement to venture 'beyond the border' and thus to have a considerable impact upon on the internal legal system of a Member.
+Examples of such impact can be seen through the minimum standards set out in the TRIPS Agreement, the requirement to establish certain authorities, border controls measures and domestic enforcement mechanisms, including judicial review and even criminal liability for certain IPR offences.
+Unsurprisingly, the implementation costs of the TRIPS Agreement for most developing countries have been considerable, in terms of both monetary and intellectual resources.
+This is true even of countries which had a fairly advanced IPR framework prior to the implementation of the TRIPS Agreement, but even more so for developing countries that had not fully established a domestic IPR framework prior to the TRIPS Agreement.
+It is therefore no exaggeration to state that for most, if not all, LDC Members of the WTO, effective implementation and operation of the TRIPS Agreement was not possible in the decade following its creation.

-Recognizing this reality, TRIPS allows for transitional arrangements for both developing countries and LDCs.
+Recognizing this reality, the TRIPS Agreement allows for transitional arrangements for both developing countries and LDCs.
 The special and differential treatment towards LDCs begins in the Preamble itself, which not only recognizes that transitional arrangements are necessary when aiming 'at the fullest participation in the results of the negotiations' but also specifically highlights that due to the special developmental objectives and particular needs of LDCs 'maximum flexibility' should be accorded in the implementation of IP laws and regulation in order for them to create a sound and viable technological base.
-More specific provisions relating to transitional arrangements and LDCs are covered in Articles 65 and 66 of TRIPS.
+More specific provisions relating to transitional arrangements and LDCs are covered in Articles 65 and 66 of the TRIPS Agreement.